jundalisay/sp/content/en/superphysics/principles/chapter-10.md

 ## God as the Anunnaki

-The only way to explain the weirdness of the Judeo-Christian God is to connect it to the Anunnaki which is the alien species that created humans.
+The only way to explain the weirdness of the Judeo-Christian God is to connect it to the **Anunnaki** which is the alien species that created humans.
 This connects the Bible, Torah, and Quran to the texts of the Babylonians and Sumerians, since reality is a continuous wave.

-The Anunnaki are physical beings and so are Negative.
+The Anunnaki are physical beings and so are Negative, and has already been explained by both the ancient Sumerian texts and the ['modern' Essassani](https://www.youtube.com/watch?v=ji9rMw37o2M).

 ![Anunnaki](/photos/medieval/anu.jpg)

-To get a true view of the Supreme, separate from aliens, we follow the 'critical feeling' techniques of Buddhism and Hinduism of catching and isolating our feelings.
+To get a true view of the Supreme (separate from physical aliens), we follow the 'critical feeling' techniques of Buddhism and Hinduism of catching and isolating our feelings.

 This allows us to:
 - see Existence in Its true form, without the bias of feeling